Action Plan: What It Is + How to Make One in 6 Steps

 Action plan vs. to-do list

-A to-do list is typically used to write down single tasks that don’t necessarily lead to one common goal.
+A to-do list is typically used to write down single tasks that don't necessarily lead to one common goal.
 To-do lists can change daily and are much less organized than action plans.
-An action plan will follow specific steps and include tasks that all lead to the completion of a common goal.
+An action plan will follow specific steps and include tasks that all lead to a common goal.

 How to implement your action plan successfully